AllisonBolen/Cubes/README.md

 9

-**I disagree with the output for this example, see bottom of readme for why**
+**I disagree with the output for this example, see bottom of readme for why.**

 ---